analog-system-compiler/asysc/README.md

 ## Introduction ##

 **asysc** is an analog system compiler based on the lightweight Computer Algebra System **lightcas**.
-By using a Computer Algebra System (CAS), one can write its own components by using algebraic definitions.
+Using a Computer Algebra System (CAS), you can write your own components by using algebraic descriptions.
-For examples, refer to directories `lightcas/rules/components.txt` and `examples`.
+For examples, see the `lightcas/rules/components.txt` and `examples` directories.
-Once the libraries and netlists are compiled, Python code is generated for simulation.
+Once the libraries and netlists are compiled, the Python code is generated for simulation.
-To execute a particular test, go into examples/ and type:
+To execute a particular test, go into its directory and type:

 ```bash
 python3 simulation.py